Ellyse Perry: 2019–present

-The Sixers entered WBBL|05 as "hot favourites", but they lost five-straight games in the back-half of the tournament and missed out on qualifying for finals for the first time after Perry sustained a shoulder injury.
+The Sixers entered WBBL05 as "hot favourites", but they lost five-straight games in the back-half of the tournament and missed out on qualifying for finals for the first time after Perry sustained a shoulder injury.
 Although she was sidelined for several matches, Perry still had another prolific season with the bat, scoring a team-high 469 runs at an average of 93.80 and earning her fifth Team of the Tournament selection.
 In a match against the Melbourne Stars on 3 November 2019 at the WACA, she batted through an entire innings with Alyssa Healy—the pair put on a 199-run stand, setting a new record for the highest domestic women's T20 partnership.

 In April 2020, amidst media speculation regarding a move to one of the Melbourne-based WBBL teams, Perry announced she had activated an extension clause in her contract to remain with the Sixers for a further two seasons.

 On 21 October 2022, Perry became the first player to captain 100 WBBL games.
-She was the competition's second-highest run-scorer throughout WBBL|08, as the Sixers finished the regular season on top of the points table and returned to the finals for the first time in four seasons.
+She was the competition's second-highest run-scorer throughout WBBL08, as the Sixers finished the regular season on top of the points table and returned to the finals for the first time in four seasons.
 Her innings of 33 in the championship decider at North Sydney Oval was not enough to help secure victory, as her team suffered a ten-run defeat at the hands of the Adelaide Strikers.
 Adding insult to injury, the Sixers were deemed to be one over behind the over rate for the match, which triggered an automatic one-game suspension for Perry (to be served at the beginning of WBBL|09).

 During the ongoing WBBL 11 season, she is playing for the Sydney Sixers but has been replaced by Ashleigh Gardner as captain.